 4. Don’t miss a weekly festival on Plaza Grande

-5. Join free walking tour at Plaza Grande
+5. Join a free walking tour at Plaza Grande

+Most of the top things to do in Merida are actually free such as the free walking tour at Plaza Grande.
 The Plaza Grande is the heart of Merida.
 Most of the city’s historic buildings and offices are located here.
 Mérida tourism office organizes daily free walking tours starting in Plaza Grande in the early morning.
-The tour lasts about one and a half hours and provide information about the history and important buildings of Merida.
+The tour lasts about one and a half hours and provides information about the history and important buildings of Merida.
 Although the tour is free, it is highly appreciated to tip the guide.
 Remember, tipping is very common in Mexican culture and always expected.

 6. Try Authentic Yucatan Cuisine in Merida

-Merida is cultural, historic and administrative center of Yucatan.
+Merida is a great place to try the real authentic cuisine of Yucatan and trying out one of those dishes belongs definitely to one of the best things to do in Merida.
+Merida is the cultural, historic and administrative center of Yucatan.
 No wonder that it is home to some of the best authentic restaurants and cantinas in Mexico.
 Below I have listed my favorite places to try Yucatan food in Merida.

 La Negrita is a typical Mexican cantina which is very popular among locals.
 It usually has very nice live music in the evenings and gets full very fast.
 Make sure to go there a bit early or book a table.
 I totally recommend trying cocktails with mezcal and fresh ceviche (raw fish marinated in lime juice).